cbrummitt/Rocket_token_bot_tutorial/README.md

 ## Understanding channels

-Nice work logging into Rocket.Chat :clap: Now let's chat! :speech_bubble:
+Nice work logging into Rocket.Chat :clap: Now let's chat! : speech_balloon:

 Conversations in Rocket.Chat are organized into **channels**.
 Channels are chat rooms with many useful features.
 There are three kinds of channels: